 Support employment growth in Yarra’s established Activity Centres.
 In addition to the five confirmed Activity Centres, Johnston Street East has been nominated as an emerging Activity Centre.
 Modest growth should also be supported in Yarra’s local centres.

-Preserve Yarra’s larger mixed employment precincts at Gipps Street and Cremorne to accommodate projected demand for commercial floor space.
-Retaining the employment role of these precincts is in keeping with their gradual transition from industrial areas to greater a mix of that includes professional services, creative industries, medical-related activities and small-scale manufacture.
+Preserve Yarra’s larger mixed employment precincts at Gipps Street and Cremorne/Church Street South to accommodate projected demand for commercial floor space.
+Retaining the employment role of these precincts is in keeping with their gradual transition from industrial areas to greater a mix of employment activity that includes professional services, creative industries, medical-related activities and small-scale manufacture.

 Identify preferred locations for housing growth to reduce pressures for ad hoc conversion of employment lands.
 Council should continue work to identify preferred locations for housing that compliment (rather than disrupt) employment activity and demonstrate sufficient capacity to accommodate housing demand in these locations.

-Anticipate demand for the expansion of related activities in and around the designated health precincts.
+Anticipate demand for the expansion of health-related activities in and around the designated health precincts.

+Retain other C2 zoned precincts and sites to support a greater diversity of businesses and economic activity.
+Some exceptions existing where specific strategic planning work has been undertaken and supports a zone change.

-While the need for such a transition is not imminent, it be prudent for Council to consider how alternative uses for these precincts might be determined, infrastructure requirements, and flag the potential for the inclusion of social and/or affordable housing.
+Retain Yarra’s existing industrial precincts for manufacturing and urban services.
+The projected demand for employment and housing for the next 15 years can be accommodate in existing centres and employment precincts.
+There is no need to reconsider the role of industrial precincts at this time.
+While the need for such a transition is not imminent, it may be prudent for Council to consider how alternative uses for these precincts might be determined, infrastructure requirements, and flag the potential for the inclusion of social and/or affordable housing.

 Key implementation actions include: